keu/docs/software/ci-cd.md

 If you would like to see a more complete working example please visit our [full example using Drone-CI](https://github.com/astronomer/airflow-example-dags/blob/main/.drone.yml).

-## Step 3: Configure Your CI/CD Pipeline
+## Step 3: Configure your CI/CD pipeline

 Depending on your CI/CD tool, configuration will be slightly different.
 This section will focus on outlining what needs to be accomplished, not the specifics of how.

-At its core, your CI/CD pipeline will first authenticate to Astronomer's private registry and then build, tag and push your Docker Image to that registry.
+At its core, your CI/CD pipeline will first authenticate to Astronomer's private registry and then build, tag and push your Docker image to that registry.

-## Example Implementation
+## Example implementation

 The following setup is an example implementation of CI/CD using GitHub Actions.
 These steps cover both the implementation and the workflow necessary to create a fully functional CI/CD pipeline.